 Not suitable for truck tires

-A great tire inflator with gauge is what you get when you have this Helteko Portable Air Compressor Pump on hand.
-It is made from durable ABS plastic and stainless steel so you can be sure you have a strong inflator that has been built to last.
-It also has auto shut off to minimize the risk of over-inflating your tires.
-The fast, snap-on connector and quick inflation will have you on your way again fast and the digital LCD display and emergency LED light will be a source of comfort and security for night time emergencies.
+If you’re hard on gear, then the Helteko Portable Air Compressor Pump is the best-rated tire inflator for you.
+This model has a durable ABS plastic and stainless steel construction, so you can rest assured a little bump or drop won’t change the fact that it has been built to last.
+It also has an auto shut off to minimize the risk of over-inflating your tires or paddle board and create too much air pressure.
+The fast, snap-on connector and quick inflation will have you on your way again quickly and the digital LCD display and emergency LED light will be a source of comfort and security for nighttime emergencies and be easier to use than the gas station air hose.
 This model also comes with additional nozzles that are great for other inflatables so never leave on a camping trip without this tire inflator.
-You may also be interested in some of the best power inverters for cars from our list, so be sure to check them out.
+You may also be interested in some of the top-quality power inverters for cars from our list, so be sure to check them out.

 Made from durable ABS plastic and stainless steel